majeedraza1/carousel-slider/readme.txt

 == Changelog ==

+= version 2.2.18 - 2026-08-21 =
+* Fix security vulnerability on an AJAX action.
+* Update code based on the latest WordPress plugin standard.
+* Test with WordPress 7.1 and WooCommerce 11.0

 = version 2.2.17 - 2025-12-01 =
 * Test with WordPress 6.9 and WooCommerce 10.3
 * Fix - Function _load_textdomain_just_in_time was called incorrectly issue.